fmnas/fmnas-site/gcp/resize-image/README.md

 Performance is important here, as this blocks application submission after uploading attachments.

-This blocking flow uses filter TODO; non-blocking flows use the default filter LANCZOS.
+Informed by the benchmark results, this blocking flow uses the filter HERMITE, and non-blocking flows use the filter LANCZOS (LANCZOS2 is not supported locally on dreamhost yet).

 There are benchmarks for this at /tests/blackbox/bin/resize_image.dart and /tests/blackbox/bin/image_filters.dart.